victorchimakanu/victorchimakanu/README.md

 - 💬 Ask me about: Blockchain Development, smart contract auditing
 - 📫 How to reach me: twitter/victorchimakanu email/victorchimakanu@gamil.com #/+2348099900552
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: In love with the marvel Cinematic
+- ⚡ Fun fact: In love with the marvel cinematic universe
--->